ballerina-platform/ballerina-distribution/examples/azure-functions-hello-world/azure-functions-hello-world.md

 ## Deploy the function

-Execute the Azure CLI command given by the compiler to create and publish the functions by replacing `<function_app_name>` with your respective function app name.
+Execute the Azure CLI command given by the compiler to create and publish the functions by replacing `bal-bbe` with your respective function app name.

 ::: out az_deploy.out :::